tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 # Contributing to This Document

 The guide was inspired by a thread in September 2022 on the <mailto:pqc@ietf.org> mailing list.
-The document is being collaborated on through a [GitHub repository] (https://github.com/paulehoffman/post-quantum-for-engineers).
+The document is being collaborated on through a [GitHub repository](https://github.com/paulehoffman/post-quantum-for-engineers).

 The editors actively encourage contributions to this document.
 Please consider writing a section on a topic that you think is missing.